Aegean College offers a high-quality MSc in Cognitive Behavioural Therapy with Councelling skills in collaboration with

 - Postgraduate holders are entitled to become official members of the Greek Association for Counselling.

-- Within the college premises students are provided with two fully equipped psychology laboratories, the Psychometric and Research Lab and the In-house Clinic, where they can take part in several experimental evaluations, role plays, simulated sessions etc.
+- Students are provided with two fully equipped psychology laboratories: the Psychometric and Research Lab and an In-house Clinic, where they can take part in several experimental evaluations, role plays, simulated sessions etc.

-- Psychology students actively participate in the events of the college’s Cinema Club, which involve watching films that are later discussed by scientists and the audience.
+- Psychology students actively participate in the events of the College’s Cinema Club.

-- Students’ practical workshop takes place in distinguished centers and clinics like Greek Alzheimer’s Society, Galenion Melathron etc.
+- Clinical placement takes place in distinguished centers and clinics like Greek Alzheimer’s Society, Galenion Melathron etc.

 - School courses are taught by prominent scientists and PhD mental health professionals.

-- Psychology students cooperate with students from other sectors within the scope of interdisciplinary groups of intervention.
+- Psychology students cooperate with students from other fields within the scope of interdisciplinary groups of intervention.

-- The Aegean College hosts events of great impact, which feature highly acknowledged people in the field of psychology, like psychiatrist-psychoanalyst Dr Matthew Yosafat.
+- Aegean College hosts great impact events, which feature highly acknowledged people in the field of psychology, like psychiatrist-psychoanalyst Dr Matthew Yosafat.

 The postgraduate Course of Counselling at the Aegean College is a full academic course which provides students with all the necessary knowledge and expertise required in the field.